agaffar74/Weather-Dashboard/README.md

 SO THAT I can plan a trip accordingly

 ## User Experience
-This application utilizes the AJAX to hook into OpenWeather API to retrieve data in JSON format.
+This weather dashboard application utilizes the AJAX to hook into OpenWeather API to retrieve data in JSON format.
 Using dynamically updated HTML and CSS powered by jQuery we can show the user the follwoing information: Displayed the following under current weather conditions:

 * City
 * Date